joeyday/glideguide.blog/_drafts/glidequery-perks-part-3.md

 ## Fluent method chaining

-One immediate benefit of this architecture is it enables the fluent method chaining we usually use with GlideQuery.
+One immediate benefit of this pure function architecture is it enables the fluent method chaining we usually use with GlideQuery.
 Each chained method call acts on the new object returned from the method call immediately preceding it.
 We usually don't have any need to keep all those intermediate objects so we don't bother assigning them to variables.
 This generally leads to shorter and cleaner-looking lines of code and fewer overall keystrokes.

 When you chain methods like this, even though the method calls span multiple lines, you're actually creating one long single expression.
-In some cases, like our first GlideQuery example above, this means you don't need to assign anything to a variable.
+This means in some cases, like our first GlideQuery example above, you don't need to assign anything to a variable.
 If you do start with declaring a variable, keep in mind the value assigned to the variable will be the result of the entire expression.

 ~~~ javascript
 let n = new GlideQuery(table)